kennethjang34/IMHO/README.md

-# IMHO, Well, Not so humble actually.
+# IMHO.
+Well, not so humble actually.

 ## A platform where you can share your humble opinion regarding the hottest topic in each channel!